samlmy/StatsPortfolio/README.md

 mingyangsamli@gmail.com

 I am a fourth year Statistics student with a passion for Artificial Intelligence and Software Design.
 I strive to design for clarity and simplicity, while intergrating my knowledge of Cognitive Psychology.
-This page contains a list of my projects that demonstrates my skills in data science.
+This page contains a list of my projects that demonstrate my skills in data science.

 ### Projects
 1. <b>Gender in workplace</b><br/>